Arrows

 Conventional Buildings

-Conventional buildings are reinforced concrete buildings that make up 96.7% of the buildings in our country.
-In conventional buildings, steel and concrete are used together to form reinforced concrete.
-Reinforced concrete elements (columns, beams, slabs, etc.) can show resistance to external factors such as pressure, shear and buckling over time.
+Conventional buildings in our country are primarily reinforced concrete structures, making up 96.7% of all buildings.
+In conventional buildings, steel and concrete are used together to form the reinforced concrete.
+Concrete elements (columns, beams, slabs, etc.) are designed to withstand external forces over time, such as compression, shear, and buckling.

 Conventional Buildings